 Makeup: Makeup is not permitted.
-Please refer to the Uniform Policy on Skoolbag for full details.
+Please refer to the College's Uniform Policy for full details.

 Year 12 students have special uniform provision based on their age, and the fact that it is their last official school year.
 These privileges are at the discretion of the Principal, and may be rescinded at any time.
-These uniform concessions are part of the graduation process, and an acknowledgement of compliance shown over many years by the students in this year group.
+These uniform concessions are part of the graduation process and an acknowledgement of compliance shown over many years by the students in this year group.